abadid/cmsc424-spring2023/project2/README.md

 The `customer_flight` view lists all the customers who are born in or before 1970 and the flightid of the flights that the customer has taken.
 The `flight_IAD` view lists all the flights that fly in or out of IAD.

+Explain why the following query does not work?
+Include your explanation as a comment in the `queries.py` file.

 ```
 select cid
 from customer_flight c left join flight_IAD i